Difference Between Photoshop vs Sketch

 - Photoshop has limited options for artboards, but Sketch has multiple presets and templates for artboards.

-- Photoshop has inbuilt library while Sketch has none.
+- Photoshop has an inbuilt library, while Sketch has none.

 - The color management of Photoshop is much preferred and far better compared to that of Sketch.